grafana/loki/docs/sources/configure/_index.md

   # CLI flag: -bloom.shipper.working-directory
   [working_directory: <string> | default = "bloom-shipper"]

+  # In an eventually consistent system like the bloom components, we usually
+  # want to ignore blocks that are missing in storage.
+  # CLI flag: -bloom.shipper.ignore-missing-blocks
+  [ignore_missing_blocks: <boolean> | default = true]

   blocks_downloading_queue:
     # The count of parallel workers that download Bloom Blocks.
     # CLI flag: -bloom.shipper.blocks-downloading-queue.workers-count